-Warning: The coronavirus or COVID-19 pandemic has created long delays in every part of the immigration process.
-As of April 2020, there is no way to complete the green card process, owing to government office closures to in-person visits both in the U.S. and overseas.
+Warning: The coronavirus or COVID-19 pandemic has created long delays in every part of the immigration process, owing to government office closures to in-person visits both in the U.S. and overseas.
 Spouses of U.S. citizens are exempt from the immigration bar that Trump issued in April 2020, but that still doesn't solve the problem of closed consulates.
-Even after things reopen, you can expect long delays to affect the normal procedures that are described below.
+Even after things reopen, expect long delays to affect the normal procedures that are described below.

 Filing USCIS Form I-130 with U.S. Citizenship and Immigration Services (USCIS) is the first step, so as to establish the relationship of the foreign-born spouse to a U.S. citizen or resident.
 This involves showing that the relationship is both legally valid (by presenting a marriage certificate) and bona fide, that is, made in good faith, and not fraud with the purpose of procuring a green card.

 Also note that a few applicants don't need to file the I-130 as a separate step one.
 If the spouse is a U.S. citizen and the would-be immigrant is living lawfully in the U.S., or made a lawful entry, one can submit a complete packet of "adjustment of status" application materials to USCIS (described below).
 The I-130 is combined with the I-485 and so on.